 Charter schools, as defined by the United States Department of Education (USDE), are a form of public school choice that provides innovative educational options for parents and students.
 Charter schools are nonsectarian and are created through a contract, or charter, between the operators and a chartering authority.
-The charter defines the school's mission and methods and describes how the school will meet the special needs and interests of its community, parents, and students.
+The charter defines the school's mission and describes how the school will meet the special needs and interests of its community, parents, and students.
 Therefore, charter schools become, in essence, living laboratories that may influence the larger public school system and introduce an element of entrepreneurship within that system.
 Although many goals for educating and preparing children are similar, each charter school fulfills a specific local need in education by offering choices in areas such as curriculum, teaching methodology, and classroom structure.
-The chartering authority holds the school accountable to its charter and for student achievement.
-Wisconsin's charter school law gives charter schools freedom from most state rules and regulations in exchange for greater accountability with regard to results.
+The chartering authority holds the school accountable to the performance measures included in its charter.
+These performance measures are related to student achievement, management, operations, financial performance and other areas.
+Wisconsin's charter school law gives charter schools freedom from most state rules and regulations in exchange for greater accountability for results.

 Charter schools have been in existence since the early 1990s.
 Minnesota passed the first charter school law in 1991.
 The following year, the first charter school in the United States opened in the Minneapolis-St. Paul area.
-Ten years later, over 1,700 charter schools were in operation, serving approximately 430,000 school children (Hill, Lake, Celio, Campbell, Herdman & Bulkley 2001).
-During the 2013-14 school year, there were approximately 6,440 charter schools in operation across 42 states and the District of Columbia serving over 2.5 million students.
+Ten years later, in 2000, over 1,700 charter schools were in operation, serving approximately 430,000 school children (Hill, Lake, Celio, Campbell, Herdman & Bulkley 2001).
+During the 2014-15 school year, there were approximately 6,700 charter schools in operation across 40 states and the District of Columbia serving over 2.8 million students.
 (National Alliance for Public Charter Schools, 2015).

-Prompted by a boost of federal funding for charter schools, the number of charter schools over the last two decades has increased.
-The 2009-2014 appropriation for the USDE Public Charter Schools Program was \$216 million (U.S. Department of Education 2013).
+Stimulated by a boost of federal funding for charter schools, the number of charter schools over the last two decades has increased.
+Since the inception of the federal Charter Schools Program (CSP) in 1995, the U.S. Department of Education has awarded over \$3.3 billion to fund the startup, replication and expansion of quality charter schools (USDE, 2015).